edgefarm/examples/data-export/README.md

 application.core.oam.dev/data-export created
 ```

-The corresponding label for the edge-node must be set.
+The corresponding label for the edge node must be set.

 ```
 $ kubectl get nodes